MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 Dataverse search does not return HTML formatting for memo types to optomize the UI experience.

-## Why columns are not enabled for dataverse search after adding to quick find view?
+## Why columns are not enabled for Dataverse search after adding to a quick find view?

-Columns are enabled for dataverse search only if quick find view is set to default view.
+Columns are enabled for Dataverse search only if a quick find view is set as the default view.
 For more information on how to set a default view, see [Specify a default view for a table](../maker/model-driven-apps/specify-default-views.md#specify-a-default-view-for-a-table).

 ### See also